mvadari/XRPL-Standards/xls-granular-permissions.md

 ## 2. Permissions

 A permission is represented by a `UInt32`.
-A transaction type is represented by a `UInt16`.

 ### 2.1.
 Global Permission